joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## Introduction

-`jsx-sfc`(JSX Separate Function Components) is a SFCs like API for managing React function components and their related members by categories.
+`jsx-sfc`(JSX Separate Function Components) is a [SFCs](https://v3.vuejs.org/guide/single-file-component.html) like API for managing React function components and their related codes by categories.
 It's written by TypeScript and has completely type safety, very easy to use🧙🏼‍♂️.

 [Live Demo is here](https://codesandbox.io/s/jsx-sfc-demo-wwgd4) (Experience **Typings/Hot reloading/Dev tools** by Codesandbox).

-> A new version documentation(v1.5.0) is being prepared and will be completed soon.
-There are still no changes to the old API in this version.
+> The v1.5.0 will be released in the near future, and related documentation and examples are being updated.

 ## Features